 It has just the right amount of sweetness, mixed with tartness coming from the lemon zest.
 And the best part is, it can be used for more than just ice cream!
 This sauce is also fantastic over some homemade crepes, lemon ricotta pancakes, or my Burnt Basque Cheesecake or really even slathered on some buttery toast or stirred into yogurt too!

-Try the other recipes featured in this video such as the Hot Fudge Recipe and the Peanut Butter Sauce recipe, both of which are equally good!
+For more homemade ice cream sauces try my Hot Fudge Sauce Recipe and my Peanut Butter Sauce recipe, both of which are equally good!

 Step#1: Start with Fresh Strawberries